 The library is also a depository library for publications from a number of international organizations and institutions.
 Official documents from organizations as the United Nations, League of Nations, the Council of Europe, and others, are included in the collection.

 The library is open to all, and we lend out most of the material in the collection.
 Users may use library cards from most Norwegian universities / colleges, or we can create a separate card for the library.
+You may read the Library loan policy here.
 There is a reading room with 18 seats for the visitors.
 Visitors may access a wireless network, and there is also a lunchroom in connection with the reading room.

 Material newer then 1990 is searchable through Oria.

 For material older than this you have to use the cards catalogue in the reading room.

 Monday - Friday: 08.00 - 15.00 (15 May - 14 September.)